braiddynamics/qbd-portal/docs/02-topology/07-quantum-numbers.md

 :::note[**Quantized Electric Charge**]

-This section has forged electric charge from writhe invariants: the operator's eigenvalues, protected by non-local enforcement, yield the exact generational assignments as lowest-complexity braids.
-We see now that fractions arise not from whimsy, but from the tripartite count dividing integer twists.
+The quantization of electric charge, a precision-tuned feature of our universe that enables the stability of atoms and the flow of currents, emerges here as a straightforward tally of topological twists in the tripartite braid.
+This theorem posits that charge is not an arbitrary quantum number sprinkled onto particles but a normalized measure of the braid's total writhe, conserved by the graph's inability to locally alter global invariants.
+The fractional values for quarks and integers for leptons arise naturally from the asymmetry or symmetry of writhe distribution among the three ribbons, with the 1/3 factor fixed by anomaly cancellation to ensure the gauge theory's consistency.

+Technically, this derivation embeds the U(1) gauge symmetry directly into the braid's geometry: the writhe operator's eigenvalues, invariant under local rewrites, act as the source for the electromagnetic field, with the phase shifts demanding a compensating potential to maintain covariance.
+The spectrum's rationality stems from the indivisibility of integer twists by the braid's triality, yielding the exact fractions needed for the Standard Model without external tuning.
+This geometric charge resolves puzzles like the neutrality of atoms, where the proton's +1 balances the electron's -1 through complementary writhe configurations.

+On a deeper level, this result suggests that electromagnetism is the "echo" of topology: the vacuum's attempt to reconcile local blindness with global invariants forces the emergence of a long-range field to "transport" the unobservable writhe differences.
+Charge conservation becomes synonymous with topological conservation, unbreakable except through processes that dissolve the braid itself.
+This unification of charge with geometry not only reproduces the observed values but implies that any deviation would misalign anomalies, destabilizing the theory.

 The bridge to mass is immediate: if charge measures net torsion, mass must quantify the full braid's resistance to change.
 We construct that functional next, scaling with three-cycle density.
 :::

 ---